Maintaining your J-1 Status

 Authorized Employment

 Long-term employment may require a change of immigration status for continued employment eligibility.
-Please consult your IFSS advisor regarding any changes in your official title, salary or department to be certain that you are authorized to engage in such employment under your current J-1 status.
+Please consult your IFSS specialist regarding any changes in your official title, salary or department to be certain that you are authorized to engage in such employment under your current J-1 status.
 J-1 status is not appropriate for tenured or tenure-track positions or for clinical work.